Skip to content

 www.arparla.it

-Davide Monti (IT) - violin, improvisation (5. - 9.
+Davide Monti (IT) - violin, improvisation, historical pedagogy (5. - 9.
 8.)

 After his Primary Degree from the Conservatory in Parma, Davide Monti specialised in Early Music with numerous professors (E. Gatti, E. Parizzi, S. Richie, M. Huggett).
 Davide’s playing has evolved thanks to collaboration with great musicians of our time: from Ton Koopman to Alberto Rasi, Vittorio Ghielmi to Michael Radulescu, Marcello Scandelli to Roberta Invernizzi, Gemma Bertagnolli to Stefano Veggetti, Stefano Montanari to Sergio Vartolo.